Financial Samurai

 Where I’m Investing Now In My After-Tax Investments

-My main focus is on buying multifamily properties through real estate crowdfunding.
+My main focus is on buying multifamily properties through private real estate funds.
 I want to own real assets that generate steady rental income.

 Below are my two favorite real estate crowdfunding platforms.

-Fundrise: A way for accredited and non-accredited investors to diversify into real estate through private eREITs.
-Fundrise has been around since 2012 and has consistently generated steady returns, no matter what the stock market is doing.
-For most people, investing in a diversified eREIT is one of the best ways to gain real estate exposure.
+Fundrise: A way for all investors to diversify into real estate through private real estate funds.
+Fundrise has been around since 2012 and now manages over $3.3 billion for over 500,000 investors.
+For most people, investing in a diversified fund is one of the best ways to gain real estate exposure.
 With inflation picking up post pandemic, exposure is the most important thing.

 CrowdStreet: A way for accredited investors to invest in individual real estate opportunities mostly in 18-hour cities.
 18-hour cities are secondary cities with lower valuations, higher rental yields, and potentially higher growth due to job growth and demographic trends.
 For those who have more capital and like to invest in specific commercial real estate projects, CrowdStreet is a great way to go.